quantifiedcode/python-anti-patterns/docs/correctness/no_exception_type_specified.rst

 No exception type(s) specified
 ==============================

-The function `divide` simply devides `a` by `b`.
+The function `divide` simply divides `a` by `b`.
 To avoid invalid calculations (e.g., a division by zero), a `try-except` block is added.
 This is valid and and ensures that the function always returns a result.
-However, by securing your code with the try clause, you might hide acutall programming errors, e.g., that you pass a string or an object as `b`, instead of a number.
-By not specifiycing and exception type, you do not only hide this error but you loose also information about the error itself.
+However, by securing your code with the try clause, you might hide actual programming errors, e.g., that you pass a string or an object as `b`, instead of a number.
+By not specifying and exception type, you do not only hide this error but you loose also information about the error itself.

 .. code:: python